Having a big list of things to do with kids is a handy essential for any parent.

 - Place a pen top between the two arrows and glue together.
 Get four matchsticks and a cork and push the matchsticks into the long side of

 the cork at right angles to each other.

 - Label four pieces of card with N, S, E, W and attach these to the ends of the matchsticks with Blu-tack.

 - Fill a bottle with sand and push a knitting needle into the cork and then push into the sand.
 Balance the arrow on top of the needle and place the wind vane in an open area using a compass to point the N label North.
 The arrow will show you the direction the wind is blowing from.

 61. Fruit picking

-For a cheap and fun way to entertain the kids during the summer months visit your local fruit picking farm and select your own juicy strawberries from late May or crunchy apples from August, plus other seasonal fruits.
+For a cheap and fun way to entertain the kids during the summer months visit your local strawberry picking farm from late May or go apple picking from August, plus other seasonal fruits.
 And, it’s one of the best things to do with kids to get them to eat their five portions of fruit and veg.
 After they’ve gathered their fruits, teach them to make fruit cakes, pudding and even jam.

 Don’t forget to pack a picnic and make the most of your day – lots of the places on our list have plenty of other activities available, from tractor and pony rides through to cooking classes.

 62. Make a miniature garden